Setting a beautiful table is always a pleasure. Whether is for an intimate dinner or a big occasion, decorating the table is part of the celebration.

 [ This post probably contains affiliate links, our full disclosure policy is really boring, but you can read it HERE ]

 These reversible placemats are very easy to sew and their half-circular shape allows you to use them in different ways to create a pretty and colorful table.

-It is a cotton and polyester fabric which is easy to sew and to wash, perfect for making placemats.
+I choose a cotton and polyester gingham fabric which is easy to sew and to wash, perfect for making placemats.

 As soon as get my new fabric I start sewing these reversible table mats.
 It’s a fun an easy sewing project to make!